Vox: Single Manual Continentals

 UK Version 1, aka "Square Top" (1962)

-This promotional picture depicts what I believe is the very earliest style of Continental, of which only about 100 were produced.
+This promotional picture depicts the very earliest style of Continental, of which only about 100 were produced.
 The name "Square Top" was coined by fellow Combonaut, Micke L, and, for lack of a better designation, seems to have stuck.
 Note how the top is the same height front-to-back, and it's front edge is vertical rather than slanted.
 Compare this to the top design of later models (many shown further below).
 Note also that the top is shorter, front-to-back.
-The internals of this one are quite different than most you see, due to the more limited space inside (but I've yet to see one with the top off).
-It also had a very different style mains/vibrato switch and pilot light which you can almost make out in the picture (click it to enlarge it).
-You can see this design much more clearly in the picture of the "Version 2" below.
+The internals of this one are quite different than most you see, due to the more limited space inside.
+It also had a very different style mains/vibrato switch and pilot light.
+Read on...

 Another view of the one shown in the promo picture above